-Dining Services offers residential meal plans for students living on or off campus.
-We also provide optional meal plans available to students who live off campus, commute to campus or students who live in the Christiana Towers, Graduate Student & Family Housing.
+Dining Services offers on-campus meal plans for students living on or off campus.
+We also provide off-campus meal plans available to students who live off campus, commute to campus or students who live in University Courtyard apartments, graduate student & family housing.

 Do I need to buy a meal plan?

-All students living in an on-campus residence hall are required to purchase one of the available residential meal plans.
-Students who will be living off campus or in the Christiana Towers, Graduate Student or Family Housing are not required to purchase a meal plan, but still have the option to sign up for a residential or optional meal plan.
+All students living in an on-campus residence hall are required to purchase one of the available on-campus meal plans.
+Students who will be living off campus or in in University Courtyard apartments, graduate student & family housing are not required to purchase a meal plan, but still have the option to sign up for an on-campus meal plan, off-campus meal plan or All Points plan.

 Is there a recommended or most popular meal plan?

 There isn't one!
-The default plan is the 12 Weekly with 250 points and 5 guest meals; however, we offer a variety of plans to fit every appetite.
+The default plan is the 14 Weekly with 14 meals per week, 200 points per semester, 1 meal exchange per day and 5 guest meals per semester; however, we offer a variety of plans to fit every appetite.
 Detailed descriptions of our meal plans can be viewed here.

 What is included with a meal plan?

 Meal plans contain different balances of meals and/or points preloaded onto your student ONEcard.
-All residential meal plans offer meals, points and guest meals.
-Optional meal plans either include meals and points (Anytime plans), or a large balance of points with no meals (All Points plans).
+All on-campus meal plans offer meals, meal exchange, points and guest meals.
+Off-campus meal plans either include meals, meal exchange, points and guest meals (Block plans), or a large balance of points with no meals (All Points plans).